AmirAwawdi/SQL-Udacity-Project/README.md

 #### 2. SQL script "DeforestationSQLscript_ByAmirAwawdi "
 This file includes detailed explanation of the collection of SQL queries used throughout the project.

-#### 3. SQL script "DeforestationSQLscript_ByAmirAwawdi "
+#### 3. "Udacity_Review&Feedback"
-This file includes detailed formal review and feedback from Udacity reviewer.
+This file includes detailed formal review and feedback from an Udacity reviewer.